neotech101/USB-Microphone-Alexa-Skills-Based-/README.md

 ### Introduction

-Welcome to the introduction part of my Project i.e. USB-Microphone(Alexa-Skills Based).USB-Microphone is basically a microphone that we plug into the raspberry pi.
+Welcome to the introduction part of my Project i.e. USB-Microphone(Alexa-Skills Based).USB-Microphone is basically a microphone that we plug into the raspberry pi and it is being used for the Voice Recognition.

+The motive of this project is to replicate the skills of Alexa and make a device that reads your audio and give feedback accordingly.
+I have added speakers to my Project materials as we want the audible and clear feedback.
+This Project helps you understand the connectivity between various parts of rasperry Pi and USB Microphone

 #### System Diagram